bos/strange-loop-2011/slides/slides.md

 All of its predecessors are argument types.

-So this is a function that takes one `String` argument, and which returns ... what?
+So this is a function that takes one `String` argument, and returns... what?

 # List notation